The Forever Story: Promotion and release

 JID began teasing his third studio album in 2019 through use of social media, but promotion did not begin until January 2022, when the lead single, "Surround Sound", was released.
 During his performance at Coachella in April 2022, he told the crowd he would announce the album release date during another performance the next week; however, he never ended up doing it.
 On August 9, 2022, he unveiled the album artwork and revealed that it would be released on August 26.
 A second single from the album, "Dance Now", was also released the same day.
 On August 19, JID released "2007"—a song which was originally meant to serve as the album's outro, but could not be included in the end due to problems with sample clearance—exclusively through YouTube.
 On August 22, he revealed the album tracklist, consisting of fifteen tracks.
-Two days before the release, JID hosted a promotional scavenger hunt event in three different US cities; he instructed fans that those who are able to locate a Pontiac G6 (a car JID used to own) will get to hear the album early.
+Two days before the release, JID hosted a promotional scavenger hunt event in three different US cities; he instructed fans that those who are able to locate a Pontiac G6, a car JID used to own, would get to hear the album early.
 The album was officially released on August 26, 2022.

-On November 2, 2022, JID announced that intended album outro "2007" would be released the following day, and on November 3, 2022, an extended version including the song was released to streaming services.
+On November 3, 2022, an extended version of the album featuring the song "2007" as an outro was released.